rblades/dhworkbook_master/docs/supporting materials/gh-pages.md

 6. Type `$ cd docs` to enter the docs folder.

-7. Type `$ touch about.md` to create the About file and `touch blog.md` to create the blog file.
+7. Type `$ touch about.md` to create the About file and `touch blog.md` to create the Blog file.

 8. Type `$ ls` to make sure the files were created.